Joseph A. Hardy Connellsville Airport

 Joseph A. Hardy Connellsville Airport (ICAO: KVVS, FAA LID: VVS, formerly 2G3) is a public-use airport located four nautical miles (7 km) southwest of Connellsville in Dunbar Township, Fayette County, Pennsylvania, United States.
 It is owned by the Fayette County Airport Authority and serves the south-eastern segment of the Pittsburgh metropolitan area.
 The airport serves the general aviation community with no scheduled commercial airline service.

 The airport is named for Joseph A. Hardy, founder of 84 Lumber.
 Previously known as "Connellsville Airport," it was renamed in 2007 to recognize Hardy's support of improving the airport.
-Hardy, a Fayette County Commissioner at the time of donation, gave the airport authority $800,000 for runway improvements.
+Hardy, a Fayette County Commissioner at the time of the donation, gave the airport authority $800,000 for runway improvements.

 This airport is assigned a three-letter location identifier of VVS by the Federal Aviation Administration, but it does not have an International Air Transport Association (IATA) airport code.

 The airport property is home to other Fayette County entities and businesses: